mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 important when we discuss hashing in relation to bitcoin mining later on.

 Property 3 explains that hashing is a one-way process.
-We can easily get from a pre-image to its hash, but it is impossible to programatically get from a hash back to its pre-image.
-If you start with a pre-image and then hash it, then of course you will know what the pre-image is - for example, if I give you the hash `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` then you now know that the corresponding pre-image is `hello world!`, since we already hashed `hello world!` earlier.
+We can easily get from a pre-image to its hash, but it is impossible to programatically get from a cryptographic hash back to its pre-image.
+If we start with a pre-image and then hash it, then of course we will know what the pre-image for the resulting hash is
+- for example, if I give you the hash `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` then you now know that a corresponding SHA256 pre-image is `hello world!`, since we already hashed `hello world!` with SHA256 earlier and it gave this result.
 But if I give you `0b0f445fe487a967f9d103287057030fa248ff5ad38c55a49383379baa493e58` then you will not be able to find the pre-image which results in this hash.
 Seriously - give it a go - scroll back up and try a few values to see if you can produce a hash value of `0b0f445fe487a967f9d103287057030fa248ff5ad38c55a49383379baa493e58`.

 The difficulty of guessing the pre-image for a given hash is that the resulting hash values for *SHA256* are so large! *SHA256* has 2<sup>256</sup> possible